100 Celebrities who grew up in small cities

 Kevin Winter // Getty Images

-In 2011, when Melissa McCarthy accepted an Emmy for her position within the hit comedy present “Mike and Molly,” the actress mentioned, “I’m from Plainfield, Ill., and I’m standing here, and it’s kind of amazing.”
-According to Patch.com, it isn’t unusual for McCarthy to reference her Midwestern roots and Plainfield within the media.
+In 2011, when Melissa McCarthy accepted an Emmy for her position within the hit comedy present “Mike and Molly,” the actress stated, “I’m from Plainfield, Ill., and I’m standing here, and it’s kind of amazing.”
+According to Patch.com, it is not unusual for McCarthy to reference her Midwestern roots and Plainfield within the media.

 Mondadori Portfolio // Getty Images